foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/02-Mod-Installation.md

   * `meshes\architecture\farmhouse\walkway\walkwaycwall01.nif`
   * `meshes\architecture\solitude\doors\sgatedoor.nif`

 > The first mesh will be replaced either by the fixed version contained in Skyrim Landscape and Water Fixes or by Real Walls 3D.
-Deleting the second mesh will allow you to use a different retexture for the gate.
+Deleting the second mesh will allow you to use a different retexture for the Solitude city gate.

 ![separator](../Media/separator.png)